Jasmine works with actors, singers, dancers, non-dancers, and young people - engaging and enhancing creative bodies.

 Jasmine holds an MA in Choreography from Trinity Laban Conservatoire for Music and Dance.
 Her studies were kindly supported by the Trinity Laban Dance Scholarship and the Trinity Laban Hardship Fund.
 She also holds a BA in Drama with First Class Honours from the University of Exeter, having proudly received the Bertie Black Prize for academic achievement.

 Jasmine attended Theatrical Intimacy training for Directors in December 2017 and is passionate about making intimate scenes safe for all.
 Jasmine was part of the 2017/18 cohort for the New Adventures Dance Company programme OVERTURE, a unique and incredible opportunity to develop her community dance practice.
 Jasmine held a place in the Young Choreographers Scheme by Dance in Devon and Pavilion Dance South West in 2014.
 She was able to take part in residencies with choreographers Russell Maliphant and Kevin Finann (MBE).

 Jasmine currently works with Eastside Educational Trust (London) as a Creative Team member, dance and movement artist, and Disney Teaching Artist.
-She also works with One Day Creative Education to bring creativity to primary school students around the country.
-Past engagements include: Early Stages Teacher with Stagecoach Performing Arts (Maidstone); Youth Practitioner and Associate Creative Artist with the Orchard Theatre (Dartford); Youth Practitioner with Bindlestick Theatre Company (Kent); Associate Artist with Anthos Arts (Exeter); Dance Counselor at Camp Farwell (Vermont, USA); Workshop Assistant with Hazlitt Youth Theatre (Maidstone).
+She is also Dance and Movement Teacher at Best Theatre Arts.
+Jasmine also works with One Day Creative Education to bring creativity to primary school students around the country.
+Past engagements include: Early Stages Teacher with Stagecoach Performing Arts (Maidstone); Youth Practitioner and Associate Creative Artist with the Orchard Theatre (Dartford); Associate Artist with Anthos Arts (Exeter); Dance Counselor at Camp Farwell (Vermont, USA); Workshop Assistant with Hazlitt Youth Theatre (Maidstone).